UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

 Our first workshop will cover the basics of Qiskit and the fundementals of Quantum computing to get get you prepared for a fun weekend of hacking with Qiskit.
 We will go over what Qiskit is, how to use Quantum gates, run circuits, and some of the math behind what makes quantum computing possible.

+### 🛠 Fall Fest Workshop # 2: Setting up your Azure Quantum Workspace with Mariia Mykhailova 🛠

+*Session Details: 10/18/2022, 5:00- 6:00 PM, virtual*

+Our second workshop will walk you through how to set up your Azure Quantum Workspace with featured speaker, Mariia Mykhailova, from Azure Quantum.
+Through Azure Quantum, you can run your Fall Fest projects on real hardware backends.We will have continued support during the week in our Discord to help you set up your AQ workspace.

-### 🛠 Fall Fest Workshop # 2: Setting up your Qiskit Environment 🛠
+### 🛠 Fall Fest Workshop # 3: Setting up your Qiskit Environment 🛠

-*Date: 10/20/2022, TBD*
+*Session Details: 10/18/2022, 5:00- 6:00 PM, virtual*

-Our second workshop will walk you through how to set up your Qiskit Developer Environment.
+Our third workshop will walk you through how to set up your Qiskit environment and run your fall fest projects on IBM's Quantum Computers and simulators.

 ### 🚀 Fall Fest Kick Off 🚀
 *Date: 10/21/2022, TBD*